 The other camp emphasizes embracing technology advancements to improve situational awareness for first responders that have relied on and trusted their mission-critical LMR for decades.
 This group sees LTE as the future for mission-critical networks as it can support BOTH voice and data applications.

-The challenge is that as of now, LTE has primarily been deployed in support of commercial carrier networks, and has yet to be deployed in support of mission critical networks on a large scale.
-To drive LTE acceptance, several broadband technology opportunity program (BTOP) grants were awarded in the US to help start planning, building, and maintaining mission critical LTE networks, with the goal of proving that LTE can support the mission.
+The challenge is that as of now, LTE has primarily been deployed in support of commercial carrier networks, and has yet to be deployed in support of mission-critical networks on a large scale.
+To drive LTE acceptance, several broadband technology opportunity programs (BTOP) grants were awarded in the US to help start planning, building, and maintaining mission-critical LTE networks, with the goal of proving that LTE can support the mission.

 Most recently, AT&T won the public bid to build the nation's first public safety broadband network without using LMR P25.
-However, this is a long-term process and during the first several years, only mission critical data will be supported as the 3rd Generation Partnership Project (3GPP) standards group has not yet ratified all requirements to support mission critical voice on LTE networks.
-However, this has not stopped the promotion of push to talk over cellular (PTToC) by companies like AT&T and several others, that want to see the use of LMR P25 discontinued.
+However, this is a long-term process and during the first several years, only mission-critical data will be supported as the 3rd Generation Partnership Project (3GPP) standards group has not yet ratified all requirements to support mission-critical voice on LTE networks.
+However, this has not stopped the promotion of the push to talk over cellular (PTToC) by companies like AT&T and several others, that want to see the use of LMR P25 discontinued.